 “I want to say one word to you.
 Just one word. … Plastics.”

-As the collision repair industry tries to ramp up in training and equipment for aluminum and carbon-fiber cars, Local Motors has 3-D printed and built a plastic car at the North American International Auto Show, the Detroit News reported Monday.
+As the collision repair industry tries to ramp up in training and equipment for aluminum F-150s, Local Motors has 3-D printed and built a plastic and carbon-fiber car at the North American International Auto Show, the Detroit News reported Monday.

 The Local Motors Strati costs $5-7 per pound to print a 1,100-pound car — a cost that is likely to fall as the technology evolves — according to the News.
 The company’s show model can go about 45 miles on an electric motor, but it expects to produce a street-ready version retailing at $25,000-$35,000, according to the News.